caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 ## 2. Run `ipyrad`<a name="ipyrad"></a>

-The goal of ipyrad is to take raw sequence data and assembly it to a reference genome or denovo.
+The goal of ipyrad is to take raw sequence data and assemble it to a reference genome or denovo.
 For ipyrad to run you need a set of fasta files (.fasta or .fasta.gz), a parameter file (.txt), and a slurm file (.txt).

 ### A) Create ipyrad parameter file

-Below is the contents of the ipyrad parameter file (.txt) with mostly default parameters.
+Below are the contents of the ipyrad parameter file (.txt) with mostly default parameters.
 Documentation on the parameters can be found [here](https://ipyrad.readthedocs.io/en/latest/6-params.html).

 You can create a default parameter file to edit by running `ipyrad -n test` in your ipyrad environment, in the folder that is storing your .fastq files.
 You can then edit the file using `nano params-test.txt`.
 For example, we will change the assembly method to *reference* rather than *denovo*, which requires us to also add the path to the reference genome sequence.
 Check out the other changes to the file:

 ```
 ------- ipyrad params file (v.0.9.24)-------------------------------------------
 Project-Name  ## [0] [assembly_name]: Assembly name.
 Used to name output directories for assembly steps
-/data/gpfs/assoc/YOUR/DIRECTORY ## [1] [project_dir]: Project dir (made in curdir if not present)
+/YOUR/DIRECTORY ## [1] [project_dir]: Project dir (made in curdir if not present)
 ## [2] [raw_fastq_path]: Location of raw non-demultiplexed fastq files
 ## [3] [barcodes_path]: Location of barcodes file
-/data/gpfs/assoc/YOUR/DIRECTORY/*.fastq.gz ## [4] [sorted_fastq_path]: Location of demultiplexed/sorted fastq files
+/YOUR/DIRECTORY/*.fastq.gz ## [4] [sorted_fastq_path]: Location of demultiplexed/sorted fastq files
 reference ## [5] [assembly_method]: Assembly method (denovo, reference)
-/data/gpfs/assoc/YOUR/DIRECTORY/genomefile.fasta ## [6] [reference_sequence]: Location of reference sequence file
+/YOUR/DIRECTORY/genomefile.fasta ## [6] [reference_sequence]: Location of reference sequence file
 ddrad ## [7] [datatype]: Datatype (see docs): rad, gbs, ddrad, etc.
 ## [8] [restriction_overhang]: Restriction overhang (cut1,) or (cut1, cut2)
 5 ## [9] [max_low_qual_bases]: Max low quality base calls (Q<20) in a read